 The City Manager is appointed by the City Council to serve as the City’s Chief Administrative Officer.
 The City Manager is responsible for the efficient management of all City business.
 Professional leadership is provided by this Office to the Executive Management Team enabling them to serve the community in a responsive and resourceful manner.

-Functions of the City Manager’s Office include coordination of the implementation of City Council policies and programs; providing overall direction to the departments that administer City programs and services; coordinating intergovernmental relations and legislative advocacy; and administration of the City's communications, media relations, and public information programs.
+Functions of the City Manager’s Office include coordination of the implementation of City Council policies and programs; providing overall direction to the departments that administer City programs and services; coordinating intergovernmental relations and legislative advocacy; and administration of the City's Technology Services Division, media relations, and public information programs.

 The City Manager’s Office is committed to providing and coordinating excellent staff support and sound policy recommendations to the City Council, leading the organization in an effective, efficient, and principled manner, and providing organizational support and direction to the departments.

 Under the strong leadership of Moreno Valley’s City Council, staff members in all City Departments and Divisions reached new heights to foster economic development and enhance livability in Inland Southern California’s premiere community.
 Now you can have at your fingertips a snapshot of how the City of Moreno Valley delivers Service that Soars throughout our community all year round.

 Visit the Customer Care page...

 Stay informed about what is happening with your City by reading the City Manager's Updates.
 Information provided by the City Manager includes updates on various ongoing projects and programs, designed to move the City of Moreno Valley forward.

 Archived City Manager's Updates may be viewed here.